Dash-Industry-Forum/DASH-IF-IOP/21-Timing.inc.md

-# Timing model # {#timing}
+## Timing model ## {#timing}

-This chapter describes an interoperable view of DASH presentation timing and segment addressing.
+This document presents an interoperable view of DASH presentation timing and segment addressing.
 This interpretation is considerably narrower than afforded by [[!MPEGDASH]], constraining services to a specific set of reasonably flexible behaviors that are highly interoperable with modern client platforms.
 Services conforming to this document SHALL use this timing model.

 The [=MPD=] defines the <dfn>MPD timeline</dfn> which serves as the baseline for all scheduling decisions made during DASH presentation playback.